 Born on February 15, 1968, in Madrid, Blanco grew up in Miami, where he received a bachelor of science degree in civil engineering as well as an MFA in creative writing from Florida International University.

 Blanco is the author of the poetry collections Homeland of My Body: New and Selected Poems (Beacon Press, 2023); How to Love a Country (Beacon Press, 2019); Directions to the Beach of the Dead (University of Arizona Press, 2005), winner of the 2006 PEN/American Center Beyond Margins Award; and City of a Hundred Fires (University of Pittsburgh Press, 1998), winner of the 1997 Agnes Lynch Starrett National Poetry Prize, among others.
 He is also the author of a memoir, The Prince of los Cocuyos (Ecco Press, 2014), a Lambda Literary Award–winning account of his childhood and adolescence coming to terms with his sexual, national, and cultural identities, and For All of Us, One Today: An Inaugural Poet’s Journey (Beacon Press, 2013).
 His inaugural poem, One Today, was also published as a children’s book illustrated by Dav Pilkey (Little, Brown, 2015).

 Sandra Cisneros describes Blanco’s poems as “sad, tender, and filled with longing.
 Like an old photograph, a saint’s statue worn away by the devout, a bolero on the radio on a night full of rain.
 Me emocionan.
 There is no other way to say it.
 They emotion me.”

-In 2013, Richard Blanco was selected to read at Barack Obama’s second Presidential Inauguration.
+In 2013, Blanco was selected to read at Barack Obama’s second presidential inauguration.
 He lives in Bethel, Maine.